wur-bioinformatics/introduction-to-bioinformatics/week4.md

 Furthermore, you have seen how comparing protein sequences in multiple sequence alignments helps to gain insight into their relationships; by using 3D structure models as an input, a similar comparison could be done at the structural level.
 As we are increasingly aware, sequences may deviate more than structural elements; thus, (multiple) structure alignments at the level of folds or subunits may give a different view on protein relationships.

-A recent tool that allows to do structure-based alignments based on protein structure input in a reasonable timeframe is Foldseek: https://search.foldseek.com/.
+A recent tool that allows to do structure-based alignments based on protein structure input in a reasonable timeframe is [Foldseek](https://search.foldseek.com/).
 By designing a novel 3D-interactions (3Di) alphabet, the team behind Foldseek overcame the mounting task of doing structure-based comparisons at the very large scale that the availability of >200 million structures, sparked by AlphaFold, requires.
-For example, a traditional structure-based alignment tool would take ~1 month to compare on structure to 100 million ones in the database.
+For example, a traditional structure-based alignment tool would take ~1 month to compare one structure to 100 million ones in the database.
 During the practical assignments, you will explore how the combination of AlphaFold and Foldseek can be used to explore possible functions for a protein sequence of interest.

 It can be expected that the AlphaFold model will continue to develop.